TheisGregersen/Covid-19-DE/README.md

 Measurements in attempt of reducing spread
 </h3>
   <p>
-R0 is a term used a lot when talking about epidemics and pandemics.
+R0 is the basic reproduction rate.
+A term used a lot when talking about epidemics and pandemics.
 It is essentially a measure of spreadability of the given virus.
 It refers to the number of people a single infected person will infect.
 E.g. a R0 value of 0.8 means that a 100 infected people can be expected to infect 80 new people.
 This also means that a R0 below 1 means that a virus will die out eventually, whereas a R0-value of 2 means the number of infected people will double for every infection-period. <br>
   <br>
 As many other nations the german government tried to prevent Covid-19 spreading out of control by enforcing some regulations.
 In the visual below the five most important regulations are noted by date together with the data of daily occurences of Covid-19; both new cases, deaths and recoveries.
-Here we around mid March see a an exponential increase in new cases for each day, which refers to an R0 value of above 1.
+Around mid March an exponential increase in newly registered cases by each day is seen, which refers to an R0 value of above 1.
 Around end March early April the number of new cases started declining and could be seen as an outcome of the initiatives taken by the government in reducing the R0.
 On the 15th of April the government declared a small success in stopping the spread and immediately it can be seen there is a small increase in daily cases.
 This however, is not to be seen as a direct consequence of the announcement, as it usually takes more than a few days from catching the virus to showing symptons.
 The same pattern can be seen on the days following the 20th of April where shops again were allowed to open up. </p>

 <iframe src="https://theisgregersen.github.io/Covid-19-DE/Overview_byday.html" sandbox="allow-same-origin allow-scripts" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"> </iframe>